November 2019 [Lecture]

 October 2016 [Project Management]

-The first international steering committee meeting for the COEL ERA-Chair project took place in Thomas Johann Seebeck Department of Electronics on 6-7 October 2016.
+The first international steering committee meeting for the COEL ERA-Chair project took its place in the Thomas Johann Seebeck Department of Electronics on 6-7 October 2016.

 September 2016 [Grant]